Devasahayam Pillai: Death

 In 1752, the original order of the King and his Dewan was to deport him from Travancore, into the Pandya country, at Aralvaimozhy.
 He was let off in the forested hills near Aralvaimozhy.
 There, he is believed to have begun deep meditations, and the people from the adjacent villages began visiting the holy man.
 Christian sources allege that at this time, high caste Hindus plotted to do away with Devasahayam.

 Some people believe that soldiers went up the forested hills and tried to shoot Devasahayam, but were unable to fire; after which he took the gun in his hands, blessed it and gave it back to the soldiers to shoot him to death, if they wished to.
 The soldiers took the gun back and fired at him five times.
 His body was then carelessly thrown out near the foothills at Kattadimalai.

 It was at Kattadimalai in Kanyakumari district that Devasahayam Pillai died on 14 January 1752.
 Pillai's body was later recovered by some people of the region and carried to the church at Kottar, in present-day Nagercoil.
-His mortal remains were interred near the altar inside St. Xavier's Church, Kottar, Nagercoil, which is now the diocesan Cathedral.
+It was buried near the altar inside St. Xavier's Church, Kottar, Nagercoil, which is now the diocesan Cathedral.

 Since the days of the interment of the mortal remains of Devasahayam Pillai, many Christian pilgrims have visited his tomb and offered prayers.